Debate topics for middle school students

 History debate topics for middle school students

-History debate topics bring the history curriculum to life for students.
-By analyzing multiple perspectives, evaluating evidence, and constructing historically valid arguments, students practice their historical thinking skills and hit a host of curriculum standards.
+History debate topics bring the history curriculum to life for students through evaluating multiple perspectives, evaluating evidence, and constructing historically valid arguments.

 Literature debate topics for middle school students

-Literature debate topics for middle schoolers should be accessible yet thought-provoking.
-These debate topic ideas, drawn from popular middle school curriculum texts, can help students connect more deeply to the literature by exploring themes and characters through social, historical, or cultural contexts.
+Literature debate topics for middle schoolers, drawn from popular middle school curriculum texts, can help students connect more deeply to the literature by exploring themes and characters through social, historical, or cultural contexts.

 • Did Katniss make the right choice by volunteering for her sister in The Hunger Games?